Bleach

 Look Development Bundle

-• Black: Controls saturation near the black point.
+Blacks: Controls saturation near the black point.

-Shadow: Adjusts saturation in the shadow roll-off (toe region).
+Shadows: Adjusts saturation in the shadow roll-off (toe region).

-Midtone: Saturation control for midtones.
+Midtones: Saturation control for midtones.

-Highlight: Adjusts saturation in the highlight roll-off (shoulder region).
+Highlights: Adjusts saturation in the highlight roll-off (shoulder region).

 Show Curve: Overlays the adjustment curve on the image.